Aliases for HS3ST3A1 Gene

 GeneCards Summary for HS3ST3A1 Gene

 HS3ST3A1 (Heparan Sulfate (Glucosamine) 3-O-Sulfotransferase 3A1) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include sulfotransferase activity and [heparan sulfate]-glucosamine 3-sulfotransferase 3 activity.
 An important paralog of this gene is NDST4.

 UniProtKB/Swiss-Prot for HS3ST3A1 Gene